Care Home Information Packages

 - how the home helps residents move to long-term care homes or other living places

-What is not in the Information Package?
+What is not in the CHIP?

 - which rental unit you will be living in